This website contains affiliate links. As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 Knowing what the different Cricut cutting blades are and when to use them, will help you get the most out of your cutting machine.
 Not to mention, it makes your project go together smoother when you use the right tool for the right job.

-Depending on the Cricut cutting machine you have, will dictate which different Cricut cutting blades you are able to use.
+Depending on the Cricut cutting machine you have, will dictate which different Cricut cutting blades you can use.
 There are 13 tools and not all machines can use all of the tools or blades.
 The Cricut Maker 3 and the Cricut Maker can use all 13.

 What are all the different Cricut cutting blades?